Category

 Starting a web accessibility project from scratch can be overwhelming.
 Balancing design, coding, UX testing, and managing teams can add to the stress of learning exactly what web accessibility is.
 Hiring a web accessibility agency can relieve a lot of that pressure.
 However, there are many agencies that promise web accessibility.
 Sorting through the list […]

-A11y Updates: Instagram, Twitch, and Zoom
+Accessibility Updates: Instagram, Twitch, and Zoom

-This past August we published a blog post showcasing some of the latest A11y Updates for Windows, Firefox, and Apple.
+This past August we published a blog post showcasing some of the latest Accessibility Updates for Windows, Firefox, and Apple.
 For our next installment in this series, we’re talking about accessibility updates to Instagram, Twitch, and Zoom!
 We love seeing companies taking strides to create a more inclusive experience on the web and hope that […]

 Assistive Technology Focus: Braille Devices